nomadium/riscv-hello-uart/README.md

 # riscv-hello-uart
 Minimal bare-metal RISC-V assembly code with UART output for execution in QEMU

+For a more realistic but still minimal example, take a look at: https://github.com/nomadium/riscv-real-world-hello-uart

 ## Requirements
 ### Tools:
 - riscv64-unknown-elf-gcc